edgedb/easy-edgedb/chapter4/index.md

 }
 ```

 This also shows why abstract types are useful.
-Here we did a quick search on `Person` for data from `Vampire`, `PC` and `NPC`, because they all come from `abstract type Person`.
+Here we did a quick search on `Person` which returned data from `Vampire`, `PC`, and `NPC` objects, because they all extend the `abstract type Person`.

 We've got a lot of single characters, let's try selecting just one of them: